 - 1. The Township may utilize the holding symbol "h" in accordance with the Planning Act, and Council may pass Zoning By-laws for this purpose. - 2.
 The holding "h" symbol is intended to be employed where the specific use of land has been established but where the details of development have not yet been fully resolved.
-These details may include but are not limited to the following: - a) Financial arrangements and financial impact on the municipality; - b) Servicing arrangements; - c) Environmental constraints; - d) Archaeological resource investigation and recovery:

-- e) Measures to mitigate negative impacts from transportation and utility -corridors, landfill sites, methane gas sites, coal tar sites, and industrial uses: - f) Transportation network capacities; and - a)g)Execution of a subdivision or condominium agreement; and.
-Holding provisions will be applied only where there is a need for additional conditions that cannot be applied through the Zoning By-law or through the Site Plan Control By-Law. - 2.4.
-The Zoning By-law shall specify: - a) The uses permitted while the holding "h" symbol is in place; - b) The uses to be permitted when the holding "h" symbol is removed; and - c) The requirements for removal of the "h" symbol. - 5.
-Lands subject to holding provisions shall be identified on the zoning map(s) by the holding symbol "h" preceding the zone symbol on the map(s).
+These details may include but are not limited to the following: - a) Financial arrangements and financial impact on the municipality; - b) Servicing arrangements; - c) Environmental constraints; - d) Archaeological resource investigation and recovery; - Measures to mitigate negative impacts from transportation and utility corridors, landfill sites, methane gas sites, coal tar sites, and industrial uses; - f) Transportation network capacities; and - g) Execution of a subdivision or condominium agreement. - 3.
+Holding provisions will be applied only where there is a need for additional conditions that cannot be applied through the Zoning By-law or through the Site Plan Control By-Law. - 4.
+The Zoning By-law shall specify: - a) The uses permitted while the holding "h" symbol is in place: - The uses to be permitted when the holding "h" symbol is removed; and - c) The requirements for removal of the "h" symbol. - Lands subject to holding provisions shall be identified on the zoning map(s) by the holding symbol "h" preceding the zone symbol on the map(s). - The Zoning By-law will be amended by simple by-law with due notice to remove the holding symbol when Council determines that the requirements for removal as set out in the By-Law have been met.